Documentation / Axe

 }

-If you wanna avoid having over complicated cli-parameters you should use the configuration as JSON feature.
+If you want to avoid having over-complicated CLI parameters, you should use the configuration as JSON feature.

 The Axe tests are run as a postScript.

 Running Axe will add some extra run time per test.
-How long extra time it takes depends on your page and the server running the browser.
+How much extra time it takes depends on your page and the server running the browser.